alphagov/govuk-import-export-prototype/guide/doing-business-financial-sanctions/overview.markdown

 Then [tell HM Treasury](link to part 4) as soon as possible.

-You won’t be prosecuted unless you knew - or reasonably, should have known - that the person you were dealing with was subject to financial sanctions.
+You won’t be prosecuted unless you knew that the person you were dealing with was subject to financial sanctions (or you reasonably should have known).